Dan-Dongcheol-Lee/spike-ui-template/README.md

 # angular-seed — the seed for AngularJS apps

-This project is a ui template for spike purpose with bootstrap and used angular-seed.
+This project is ui template for web projects based on bootstrap and angular-seed.

 ```
 https://github.com/angular/angular-seed.git